davatorium/rofi/doc/rofi.1.markdown

 To further debug the plugin, you can get a trace with (lots of) debug information.
 This debug output can be enabled for multiple parts in rofi using the glib debug framework.
 Debug domains can be enabled by setting the G_MESSAGES_DEBUG environment variable.
-At creation of this page the following debug domains exists:
+At the time of creation of this page, the following debug domains exist:

  * all: Show debug information from all domains.
  * X11Helper: The X11 Helper functions.